Difference Between FERA and FEMA

 Notion behind concept

-FERA was based on the idea that foreign exchange is a scarce resource
+Based on the idea that foreign exchange is a scarce resource.

-FEMA is based on the idea that foreign exchange is an asset
+Based on the idea that foreign exchange is an asset.

 Approach

-FEMA has a liberal approach as it was designed to manage and encourage foreign exchange flows in the country.
+Liberal approach to manage and encourage foreign exchange flows.

 Treatment of violations